ni/nimi-python/README.rst

 About
 =====

 The **nimi-python** repository generates Python bindings (Application Programming Interface) for interacting with the Modular Instrument drivers.
-Currently, the following drivers are supported:
+The following drivers are supported:

 * NI-DCPower (Python module: nidcpower)
 * NI-Digital Pattern Driver (Python module: nidigital)